hackdaymanifesto/site/index.markdown

-The intellectual property rights of hacks produced at the event should belong to the attendees, and not to the organisers, sponsors, or partners, with the obvious exception of hack days based around the further development of an open source project.
+The intellectual property rights of hacks produced at the event should belong to the attendees, and not to the organisers, sponsors, or partners, with the obvious exception of (a) hack days based around the further development of an open source project, or (b) commercially run hacks.

 Intellectual property can be a big issue; it is best to make expectations clear in advance, both to developers and to sponsors or data providers.